Introduction to ITIL: Definition, Function and Application in practice

 • From 1999 to 2004 followed version 2, which has a structure according to the tasks in ITSM.

-• In 2005, ISO 20000 created an ITIL-oriented certification model for organizations, which was last updated in 2018.
+• In 2005, ISO 20000 was created as an ITIL-oriented certification model for organizations, which was last updated in 2018.

 • ITIL v3 was published in June 2007 and its structure is based on the service lifecycle.